 Reporting and Supporting Evidence

-- Institutions must also submit an annual financial report for each Canada Research Chairs grant account, using the standard granting agency statement of account (Form 300) (PDF document, 14KB), that details how the award funds were spent.
-The fiscal year of the Canada Research Chairs Program extends from April 1 to March 31.
+Institutions must also submit an annual financial report for each Canada Research Chairs award account, using the standard Agency statement of account (Form 300) (PDF document, 14KB), that details how the award funds were spent.
+The fiscal year of the program extends from April 1 to March 31.
 The statement of account, signed by the institution president, principal, rector or authorized delegate, is due at SSHRC’s finance division by June 30 each year.
 This annual statement of account must indicate all outstanding commitments.

 Note: While institutions can access a chairholder’s annual report, only the chairholder can make changes.
 Chairholders are asked to notify their institution when they have completed the report.

-Chairholders holding Canada Foundation for Innovation funding can no longer access the CFI’s Project progress report forms through the Chairs website.
-If a chairholder has a CFI component to their Chair, they must access the forms through the CFI portal at https://www2.innovation.ca/sso/signIn.iface.
-Note that the reporting timelines and requirements may differ from those of the Chairs Secretariat.
+Chairholders holding Canada Foundation for Innovation (CFI) funding can no longer access the CFI’s project progress report forms through the Chairs website.
+If a chairholder has a CFI component to their Chair, they must access these forms through the CFI portal.
+Note that the reporting timelines and requirements may differ from those of the Secretariat.

 ||Exempted for submission of Annual Report 2012-13, due June 30, 2013

-If the Chair is not to be renewed, the chairholder must submit a final activity report within six months after the termination of the award.
+If the Chair is not to be renewed, the chairholder must submit a final activity report within six months following the termination of the award.